dblueai/giteapy/docs/RepositoryApi.md

 body = giteapy.EditPullRequestOption() # EditPullRequestOption |  (optional)

 try:
-    # Update a pull request
+    # Update a pull request.
+If using deadline only the date will be taken into account, and time of day ignored.
     api_response = api_instance.repo_edit_pull_request(owner, repo, index, body=body)
     pprint(api_response)
 except ApiException as e: